heapwolf/gmm/README.md

 Install will ensure your working tree is clean before adding a submodule.
 Then, it will add the submodule (at the specified branch, or master by default), then commit it for you.

-Once your submodule is installed you will see a `modules` directory in your project, these files will be flagged as read only.

 ```
 $ gmm i someorg/somerepo